dan-s-mueller/aerospace_chatbot/docs/source/help/dependencies.rst

 ----

-Follow instructions below, tailoring to your setup.
-Main files in repository are:
+The main files in the repository required for dependencies are:

 - ``poetry.lock`` and ``pyproject.toml`` to define all dependencies

 - ``poetry install`` to install all dependencies

+The instructions are tailored to unix-based systems, modify as needed for Windows.

 Install
 -------